-18.6 Measure the tool length and radius (Cycle 33 or 483, DIN/ISO: G483 Touch Probe Functions software option 17)
+17.6 Measuring tool length and radius (Cycle 33 or 483, DIN/ISO: G483)

-To measure both the length and radius of a tool, program the measuring cycle TCH PROBE 33 or TCH PROBE 483 (see "Differences between Cycles 31 to 33 and Cycles 481 to 483", page 425).
+To measure both the length and radius of a tool, program the measuring cycle TCH PROBE 33 or TCH PROBE 483 (see "Differences between Cycles 31 to 33 and Cycles 481 to 483", page 421).
 This cycle is particularly suitable for the first measurement of tools, as it saves time when compared with individual measurement of length and radius.
 Via input parameters you can select the desired type of measurement: